Becoming a parent if you have a disability

 If you receive Personal Independence Payment (PIP) and your care needs change as a result of your parenting role, you should contact the PIP Centre.

-A decision-maker will then consider whether your change in circumstances affects the rate of PIP you should receive.
+A decision-maker will consider whether your change in circumstances affects the rate of PIP you should receive.

 If you receive Disability Living Allowance (DLA) and your care needs change as a result of your parenting role, you should contact the Disability and Carers Service.